 Most problems with the jaw come from the temporomandibular joint (TMJ) and the muscles that help you chew.
-We at Timberlake Family Dentistry have treatments that can ease this pain and discomfort.
+We at Timberlake Family Dentistry have treatments that can ease this pain and discomfort of jaw disorders.

 What does TMJ stand for?